thilinah/icehrm-guide/payroll-and-expenses/sample-payroll.md

 ### Adding Payroll Column for Basic Pay

-Based on the previous column you have added, now you can create the hourly pay based column as shown below:
+Based on the previous column you have added, now you can create the basic pay column as shown below:

-First create a new payroll column.Then, click on "Add" button next to Calculation Columns .
+First create a new payroll column.Then, click on "Add" button next to Calculation Columns.
 Here you are adding the previously defined **gross salary column as a parameter named X**  so you can use it to do various calculations using these columns

 ![](../assets/in-basic-pay.png)